wp-plugins/what-did-they-say/readme.txt

 * Users who can approve transcripts can also directly edit the approved transcripts.
 * If a user submits a transcript to the queue, they can delete it before it's approved.

-Permissions are handed out based on role and is set under the *Capabilities* tab.
+Permissions are handed out in two ways and are set under the *Capabilities* tab.

+* Based on role (Subscriber, Administrator, etc.)
+* Per user

 = How do short codes work? =